AU-COBRA/ConCert/execution/README.md

 smart contract and could potentially be extracted with the rest of the smart contract to have functionally verified boardroom voting contract with privacy.

-In [Circulation.v](theories/Circulation.v) we prove a small sanity check for our semantics.
-Specifically we prove that the total sum of the money in the system is equal to the sum of the rewards handed out in blocks.

-In [LocalBlockchainTests.v](theories/LocalBlockchainTests.v) we test that Coq is able to compute with the Congress by deploying it and interacting with it using one of our implementations of blockchains.
+In [LocalBlockchainTests.v](examples/LocalBlockchainTests.v) we test that Coq is able to compute with the Congress by deploying it and interacting with it using one of our implementations of blockchains.
 We also specialize the proof shown about to our actual implementations of the execution layer described above.